Conduct a Pre-Ride Meeting

 Group Riding Etiquette

 Motorcycle riding gives you an exhilarating feeling of being in the open air while feeling the wind over your body.
 While riding alone is sometimes the goal, one of the best experiences you can have on a motorcycle is to ride in a group of close friends or family.
 Together you can enjoy the scenery from the open road and arrive safely to your destination with a few suggested guidelines.

 Consider the following safety precautions prior to departing on your motorcycle group riding adventure.

 Preparation, before you leave your starting point, will allow the group to understand how to get to your final destination or to any stopping point along the way.
 Getting there safely is the primary goal, so deciding who leads the group is a key factor in the safety of the group.
 The leader should know the route the group will follow, and that leader should be able to explain it to all group members, show it on a map, and/ or describe directions for the route.

 It’s always advisable to provide each member with directions and/or a visual map of the route in case anyone is separated for any reason.
-Another point to be considerate is if there are any tolls along the route.
+Another point to be considered is if there are any tolls along the route.
 Either the leader should carry the toll amount for the whole group to reduce stops at the booth, or each member should be prepared to quickly pay the toll and get back on the road.